hualuzhou/hualuzhou.github.io/_pages/about.md

 ==============
 ----------------------

-This research lab is dedicated to leveraging advanced food science and technology to develop next-generation foods and biomaterials, as well as their sustainable production systems.
-Our goal is to foster innovation and sustainability for the benefit of our community, and we strive to make significant contributions to this field.
+Our research lab focuses on integrating chemistry and food technology to develop next-generation foods and biomaterials, along with sustainable production systems.

 <span style="color:blue">Recent News</span>
 ==============